yochaigal/cairn/wip/2e/setting-seeds.md

 Points of Interest on a map (or POIs) are generally divided into the following categories:
 - **Settlements**: Any civilized community larger than a single family or religious order.
 Typically a village, town, or city.
 - **Refuges**: A safe, populated haven.
 An inn, monastery, sanctuary, prison, campground, etc.
-- **Hazards**: A naturally occurring locale that should be avoided or circumnavigated.
+- **Special**: A locale that is unlikely to be directly dangerous, but definitely remarkable or strange.
 - **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
 - **Dungeons**: An explicitly dangerous locale, dungeon, or adventure site.